-Like at every RSA Conference we’ve attended, it was great to connect with clients and partners at our booth and on the show floor this year.
+Just like at RSA Conference 2018, and 2017, it was great to connect with clients and partners at our booth and on the show floor this year, 2019.
 Some of the main differences this year were the sheer volume of clients we saw—which makes sense, since we closed deals with more than 50 Fortune 500 companies in 2018—and the continually growing demand among attendees for security orchestration, automation and response (SOAR) solutions.
 Improving investigations and automating workflows was clearly top of mind for most SecOps and IT Security professionals.
 Media attention on SOAR was higher than ever as well.

 With that in mind, in this post we’ll explore the most prominent SOAR trends and questions, fresh from the D3 booth, which was truly the SOAR headquarters for RSAC 2019.

 The market is consolidating, making SOAR buyers wary of purchasing an orchestration platform that might not “play nice” with other technologies.
 Already, some directives from “big brothers” have disrupted and complicated what should have been straightforward SOAR integrations and use cases.
 The risk is that vendors may start using SOAR as merely an upsell opportunity for other tools, such as SIEM or NGFW.